Literature Program Chair

 Scholarly, Creative & Professional Activities

-- Robert Thornton and His Books: Essays on the Lincoln and London Manuscripts (essay collection; ed. with M. Johnston)
+- Robert Thornton and His Books: Essays on the Lincoln and London Manuscripts.
+Ed.
+S. Fein and M. Johnston.
+York UK: York Medieval Press/Boydell & Brewer.
+Forthcoming 2014.

 - Studies in the Harley Manuscript: The Scribes, Contents, and Social Contexts of British Library MS Harley 2253.
-2000.
+Ed.
+S. Fein.
+Kalamazoo: Medieval Institute Publications, 2000.

 - Rebels and Rivals: The Contestive Spirit in The Canterbury Tales.
-1991.
-(Ed. with D. Raybin and P. C. Braeger)
+Ed.
+S. Fein., D. Raybin, and P. C. Braeger.
+Kalamazoo: Medieval Institute Publications, 1991.

 Recent Articles and Chapters